muellerzr/h100-performance-tests/README.md

 Overall we saw a 25% increase in terms of FLOPS comparing bf16 to fp8 on the H100's.
 Below are two graphs comparing the T-FLOPS at different batch sizes, one at 8 per GPU (64 actual) and the other at 4 per GPU (32 actual).
 The model utilized was the "T5-Large" varient of the T5 models, so as to use a large model to properly test the capabilities of the cluster.

+To see how T-FLOPS were calculated, please see [the notebook here](Calculating_T_FLOPs.ipynb).
+Note that you need to download the chart data for "batch_time" from the Weights and Biases logs, grouped by the "xxx-steps-bs-y" key.

 ![The graph for batch size of 64, for 100 steps](100_steps_bs_8.png)
 ![The graph for batch size of 32, for 500 steps](500_steps_bs_4.png)